dreamineering/business-administration/docs/direction/kpis/README.md

 # Analysis

-Refer to these for trends, to confirm what best strategic decisions should be taken.
+Refer to these for trends, to confirm what strategic decisions should be taken.

 ## [Finances](./finances/)